 *15 hours of embedded practicum experience is included

-*Teachers wishing to transition their Endorsement into a licensure will also be required to complete three other related courses (EDOL 621, 641, and 961)
+*Teachers wishing to transition their Endorsement into a certification will also be required to complete three other related courses (EDOL 621, 641, and 961)

-South Carolina Teachers may also add TESOL licensure to a valid teaching certificate through successful completion of the following courses:
+South Carolina Teachers may also add TESOL certification to a valid teaching certificate through successful completion of the following courses:

 Educators may choose to complete a Master’s of Arts in Education (36 Credits) at Furman through earning the stackable credentials listed below: